RonBeavis/idX2/README.md

 2. A `load_kernel` object is created and passed to a `load_spectra` object, that creates a list of spectra in the `load_spectra` object and an index of those spectra in the `load_kernel` object.

-3. The `load_kernel` object is then loaded with kernel information from the kernel file specified on the command line.
+3. The `load_kernel` object is then loaded with peptide sequence information from the kernel file specified on the command line.

 4. A `create_results` object is created and it uses the `load_kernel` and `load_spectra` objects to generate a preliminary set of PSM assignments.